CompuNet COVID-19 Vaccine Information

 Full FDA Approval

-The Pfizer-BioNTech (Comirnaty) COVID-19 vaccine for those 16 and older and the Moderna COVID-19 vaccine for those 18 and older have both received FDA approval.
+The Pfizer-BioNTech (Comirnaty) COVID-19 bivalent vaccine for those 12 and older has received FDA approval.

 Emergency Use Authorization (EUA)